| overview

 the workplace because of restricted definitions of "private",

-"private activities" and "private conversations"
+"private activities" and "private conversations""it

 offers no protection to workers who agree to employer